j1wilmot/dagster/examples/experimental/nope_tutorial/README.md

             return owners_from_manifest_file if owners_from_manifest_file else ["team:foobar"]
 ```

+### Commentary

+* These manifest file subclasses would be where we allow the platform owner to annotate in order to create a yaml schema.
+We omit that for now.
+Manifest objects have full access to the underlying objects from the yaml document and therefore could shuffle anything to the user.

 ## Customizing Platform Execution

 While the out-of-the-box invocation types (e.g. `NopeSubprocessInvocationTarget`) can get you along way, sometimes you as the platform owner want to completely customize invocation.
 For this case
 you 1) need to make a subclass of `NopeInvocationTarget` and then 2) modify your project to handle a new target type.

-For example, imagine you had an internal, pre-existing at your company that your medium code users already used.
-You want to invoke that programatically and do so based on the manifest files authored by users.
+For example, imagine you had an internal, pre-existing system called "Fancy" at your company that your medium-code users already happily use.
+You want to invoke it from Dagster and your users want to retain their existing workflow.

 First, author the `NopeInvocationTarget` subclass: